DuckMarmalade/JAVA-EVALUATOR/README.md

 - Ensure `javac` is installed and accessible in the system path.
 - `unit1.py` provides iterative fixes using LLM + `javac`.
 - `unit3.py` requires embeddings and memory storage for optimal performance.
+- install `Colorful Comments` by `Parth Rastogi` for improved comment readability

 ## License
 This project is intended for research and debugging purposes only.